No. 14 USC routs Rice 66-14 in big debuts by Williams, Riley

 HOT ONE

-A Coliseum crowd of 60,113 braved 95-degree temperatures around kickoff to welcome Riley, Williams, Addison and the rest of the new Trojans.
+A success-starved crowd of 60,113 braved 95-degree temperatures around kickoff to welcome Riley, Williams, Addison and the rest of the new Trojans to the 99-year-old Coliseum.

+“This stadium is so elite,” Riley said.
+“Even those of us that have coached in a lot of really cool stadium, this place, watching a college football game here, I don’t know how it gets any better.”

 THE TAKEAWAY

-Rice: After a few strong offensive series, coach Mike Bloomgren's fifth-season opener got out of hand because of the tipped balls leading to pick-6's.
-The potential seriousness of Green's injury is a much bigger concern than this blowout loss to the talented Trojans.
+Rice: The Owls were competitive before the turnovers.
+The potential seriousness of Green’s injury is a much bigger concern than the blowout, but Bloomgren had no immediate update on his quarterback’s condition.

-USC: The game in oppressive September heat turned into a likely preview of the Trojans' debut season under Riley, who has put together a formidable roster of offensive talent largely through the transfer portal.
-USC gave a commanding offensive performance with 538 total yards, and it had some rough defensive stretches despite its spree of four interceptions in five drives near halftime.
+USC: The first quarter could resemble much of this season under Riley, who landed far more offensive talent than defensive difference-makers in the transfer portal.
+USC racked up 9.3 yards per play, but had some rough defensive stretches.
+Big 12-style, high-scoring shootouts could be the norm.

 POLL IMPLICATIONS

-The Trojans have spent nearly every September during the 13 seasons since Carroll's departure failing to live up to overly optimistic early rankings in the AP Top 25.
-This new team is still far from perfect, but Riley's Trojans immediately look like they deserve the spot.
+USC has spent nearly every September during the 13 seasons since Carroll’s departure failing to live up to overly optimistic early rankings.
+This new team is still imperfect, but Riley’s Trojans immediately look like they deserve their spot.

 UP NEXT